2012-lgy/adofaimacro/README.md

 # Update log
 Ver 1.0.1 Fixed twirl on the mid-spin and delay 2 tiles.
 Ver 1.0.2 Fixed detecting Enter.
 Ver 1.1.0 Changed the form of the file path.
+Ver 1.1.1 Fixed "setBPM" on the mid-spin and delay 2 tiles.